 The cube now has two adjacent edges aligned.
 Follow the instructions in #2 below to align the remaining two edges.

 Two adjacent pieces can be can be aligned.

-In this case, rotate the top layer so that the two aligned pieces are in the back-left and then do IS.
+In this case, keeping the slot in the front right, rotate the top layer so that the two aligned pieces are in the back-left and then do IS.

 At this point there will be a yellow edge in the slot.
 Rotate the top layer a quarter turn clockwise, and then do IS again to put the yellow edge back into the top layer, completing yellow cross.

 Flip the cube over so that the white layer is on the top.
 Now rotate the cube so that the last unsolved corner in the top (white) layer is in the front-right position.
 If it happens that all corners in the top layer are solved you can start with any white corner in the front-right position.

 IMPORTANT: For the rest of this step do not rotate the cube, and do not twist the top (white) layer unless you are doing IS.